 - Is the content aimed at robots or people?

 The content on your website must be original, plagiarism-free.
 It should provide value to the end-user.
-The title of an article/page should clearly indicate what the content is about.
+The title of an article/page should indicate what the content is.
 There should no misleading or irrelevant titles or headings.

 The content should be trustworthy, mention the source or expertise behind the content whenever possible.
 The content should not have any easily checked errors.
 The website’s authority on the topic of the content should be good.

 The content should not have any grammatical or spelling errors.
-The website and content should be mobile-friendly.
+The website and content should be mobile-friendly; in other words, it should look good on a mobile app.
 The content should be aimed at users and serve their interests instead of being created solely for ranking purposes.

-If you are looking to improve your website’s rank on Google, what you need to do is; hire a digital marketing expert to help you out with this.
+Whether you are a content writer or a software developer, if you are looking to improve your website’s rank on Google, what you need to do is; hire a digital marketing expert.
 An elite digital marketing expert will be able to implement the best practices when it some to the search engine optimization of your website.